zuozhenggh/learning-library/solutions-library/oci-extend-datasafe/enable/enable.md

 ## Introduction

 This lab guides you through enabling Data Safe on OCI and creating a Private Endpoint to which we will connect our target database.

-This lab assumes you have completed the **Lift and Shift On-Premises EBS to OCI Workshop** found [here](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=672&clear=180&session=5980193088668).
-It also assumes you have created an EBS environment through advanced provisioning with a Virtual Machine Database System.

 Estimated Lab Time: 10 minutes